tobiasschaber/elastic/README.md

 ### Start the cluster ###

-the quickest way to start an ELK cluster is to run the default setup
+the quickest way to start an ELK cluster is to run the default setup:

 * execute the `./prepare-ssl.sh` shell script (which will create all required ssl certs for you)
 * execute `vagrant up elkdata1 elkmaster1 elkclient1` to start a minimum cluster